Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Music Club/2017-07-20-yi-an-music-club.md

 Note:
 1. *Dudou* (肚兜), a traditional Chinese form of the bodice.
-2. “Huang the alumnus” is the CEO HUANG Rui.
+2. “Alumnus Huang” is the CEO HUANG Rui.
 3. *Jianghu* (江湖) means a community of martial artists in wuxia stories.
 4. “120” is the emergency telephone number in mainland China.